Josh Rojas Player Props: Diamondbacks vs. Guardians

 Josh Rojas At The Plate

-- He has not hit a long ball in his 53 games this season.
+- In 54 games played this year, he has not gone deep.

-- Rojas has had at least one RBI in 34.0% of his games this year (18 of 53), with more than one RBI six times (11.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Rojas has picked up at least one RBI.
+In six of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.